freifunk-gluon/gluon/README.md

 ## Getting started

+Gluon provides an easy-to-use firmware for a public, decentral WLAN and/or wire based mesh network.
+Which common network capable devices, like smartphones, laptops or desktop PCs can connect to and communicate over, without the need of passwords for access and without the need of installing special software.
+Additionally, internet access and "cloud merging" can be provided over a WAN through VPN connected gateways.

+Gluon's features include:

+* a decentral mesh network
+* easy (or optional) configuration mode for less techy users
+* community-specific technical settings and customizations through a common site.conf and site.mk
+* ecdsa signature-based autoupdater
+* node status web page
+* node information + statistics publication through respondd
+* a variety of preconfigured mesh and VPN protocols:

+Supported mesh protocols:

+* batman-adv (BATMAN IV fully, BATMAN V partially)
+* Babel (partially)
+* OLSRv2 (partially)

+Supported protocols for node-to-node connections:

+* WLAN: 802.11s (with forwarding disabled)
+* WAN: VPNs via fastd, Wireguard or Tunneldigger
+* LAN: via VXLAN

 We have a huge amount of documentation over at https://gluon.readthedocs.io/.

 If you're new to Gluon and ready to get your feet wet, have a look at the